vatesfr/xen-orchestra/docs/docs/xo5/backup_troubleshooting.md

 httpInactivityTimeout = 1800000 # 30 mins
 ```

+Then restart the `xo-server` service to apply the change.

 ## Error: Expected values to be strictly equal

-This error occurs at the end of the transfer.
-XO checks the exported VM disk integrity, to ensure it's a valid VHD file (we check the VHD header as well as the footer of the received file).
-This error means the header and footage did not match, so the file is incomplete (likely the export from dom0 failed at some point and we only received a partial HD/VM disk).
+This error occurs at the end of the transfer, when XO checks the integrity of the exported VM disk to ensure it's a valid VHD file (both the VHD header and the footer of the received file are verified).
+The error means the check failed: the file is incomplete, most likely because the export from the dom0 stopped at some point and XO only received a partial disk.

 ## Error: the job is already running

-This means the same job is still running, typically from the last scheduled run.
-This happens when you have a backup job scheduled too often.
-It can also occur if you have a long timeout configured for the job, and a slow VM export or slow transfer to your backup repository.
-In either case, you need to adjust your backup schedule to allow time for the job to finish or timeout before the next scheduled run.
-We consider this an error to ensure you'll be notified that the planned schedule won't run this time because the previous one isn't finished.
+The full message is `the job (<id>) is already running`: the same job is still busy, typically from the previous scheduled run.
+This happens when a backup job is scheduled too often, or when a long timeout is configured and a VM export or the transfer to the backup repository (BR) is slow.
+In either case, adjust the schedule so the job has time to finish (or time out) before the next run.
+XO treats this as an error on purpose, so you are notified that the planned run was not executed because the previous one wasn't finished.

 ## Error: VDI_IO_ERROR

-This error comes directly from your host/dom0, and not XO.
-Essentially, XO asked the host to expose a VM disk to export via HTTP (as usual), XO managed to make the HTTP GET connection, and even start the transfer.
-But then at some point the host couldn't read the VM disk any further, causing this error on the host side.
-This might happen if the VDI is corrupted on the storage, or if there's a race condition during snapshots.
-More rarely, this can also occur if your SR is just too slow to keep up with the export as well as live VM traffic.
+This error comes directly from your host/dom0, not from XO.
+XO asked the host to expose a VM disk over HTTP as usual, established the connection and even started the transfer, but at some point the host couldn't read the VM disk any further.
+This can happen if the VDI is corrupted on the storage or if there's a race condition during snapshots.
+More rarely, it can also mean your SR is too slow to keep up with the export on top of the live VM traffic.

 ## Error: no XAPI associated to `UUID`

-This message means that XO had a UUID of a VM to backup, but when the job ran it couldn't find any object matching it.
-This could be caused by the pool where this VM lived no longer being connected to XO.
-Double-check that the pool hosting the VM is currently connected under Settings > Servers.
-You can also search for the VM UUID in the Home > VMs search bar.
-If you can see it, run the backup job again and it will work.
-If you cannot, either the VM was removed or the pool is not connected.
+This message means XO had the UUID of a VM to back up, but couldn't find any matching object when the job ran.
+The usual cause is that the pool hosting this VM is no longer connected to XO.
+Double-check that the pool is connected under Settings > Servers, and search for the VM UUID in the Home > VMs search bar.
+If you can see the VM, run the backup job again and it will work.
+If you cannot, either the VM was removed or its pool is disconnected.